Circunomics/hiring_python_data_engineer/readme.md

    - Ensure the files conform to a **5-second sampling rate**.

 3. **Graphs**:
-   - Plot data in relation to time, using columns present in the data files.
+   - Plot data in relation to time, using columns present in the generated data files.
    - All visualizations should be well-labeled and clear.

 4. **Containerized Solution**: